UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/mamba/index.md

 !!!
 Tip

     You should install packages in your Conda environment from an interactive session.
 Do not put those instructions in a batch script.

+!!!
+Tip "Initialization Error"

+    Sometimes batch jobs with `micromamba` might fail with the following error message:

+    ```bash
+    critical libmamba Shell not initialized

+    'micromamba' is running as a subprocess and can't modify the parent shell.
+    Thus you must initialize your shell before using activate and deactivate.

+    ...
+    ```

+    If you have already correctly initialized `micromamba` as mentioned above and you are still getting this error message, you can do one of the following to ensure that Slurm sources your `.bashrc` (where all your `micromamba` information is stored):

+    - Replace `#!/bin/bash` at the top of your batch script with `#!/bin/bash --login`
+    - Add `source .bashrc` to your batch script before you activate the virtual environment

+    Alternatively, instead of activating a Conda environment with `micromamba`, you can use `micromamba run -n <env-name> <command>` to run your command in that Conda environment.
+For example, if you have the following in your batch script
+    ```bash
+    module load micromamba
+    micromamba activate myenv
+    python myscript.py
+    ```
+    you can replace it with
+    ```bash
+    module load micromamba
+    micromamba run -n myenv python myscript.py
+    ```
+    In this case you will not have to source your `.bashrc` from your batch script.

 ## Language specific suggestions